Uptrace Configuration Guide

-You can customize Uptrace settings and change the generated ClickHouse database schema with a single YAML config file.
+Uptrace is an open-source APM and observability platform that supports distributed tracing, metrics, and log management.
+You can customize all Uptrace settings and modify the generated ClickHouse database schema using a single YAML configuration file.

 shell